yflink/LINKSWAP-v1-subgraph/README.md

 ## Example Queries

-### Querying Aggregated Linkswap Data
+### Querying Aggregated LINKSWAP Data

-This query fetches aggredated data from all Linkswap pairs and tokens, to give a view into how much activity is happening within the whole protocol.
+This query fetches aggredated data from all LINKSWAP pairs and tokens, to give a view into how much activity is happening within the whole protocol.

 ```graphql
 {